-This deluxe mobile tented camp is designed to travel with the natural flow of the wildebeest herds through the Serengeti ecosystem, optimizing our chances to witness the migration at close range.
+Our own deluxe mobile tented camp is situated to dovetail with the usual flow of the wildebeest herds through the Serengeti ecosystem, optimizing our chances to witness the migration at close range.

 Nat Hab's Migration Base Camp–Serengeti